 We Explain What Business Interuption Insurance Is

-It differs from property insurance.
-Property insurance covers the physical damage to premises, a fitout and stock.
+It differs from property insurance loss or damage.
+Property insurance covers the property damage to busines premises, a fitout and stock.
 Business interruption insurance covers the lost profits and business income that would have been earned.
 It is designed to put a business in the same financial position it would have been in if no loss had occurred.

 Business interruption insurance is usually added on to a business property insurance policy and not sold as a stand-alone policy.
 It only pays out if the cause of the loss is covered by the business property policy.
 These conditions are explained in the business interruption definition section of the policy